Irreducible laminations for IWIP Automorphisms of free products and Centralisers: Introduction

-We can find the notion of laminations for a free group , in a lot of different forms and contexts in the literature and study of them implies important results (for example, see \cite{BFM} \cite{BFMH1}, \cite{BFMH2}, \cite{CHL1}, \cite{CHL2} and \cite{HL}), therefore it looks like interesting to generalise this notion in a more general context.
-In addition, further motivation is that we can find natural generalisations for a lot of facts about $CV_n$ in the general case, for example in $\cite{FM}$, Francaviglia and Martino generalised a lot of tools like train track maps and the Lipschitz metric.
-But there are some recent papers that show we can also use further methods of studying $Out(Fn)$ for $Out(G)$ (where $G$ is written as free product as above) such that the closure of outer space, the Tits alternatives for $Out(G)$, the hyperbolic complex corresponding to $Out(G)$ and the asymmetry of the outer space of a free product (see \cite{H1}, \cite{H2}, \cite{H3}, \cite{K2} and \cite{S1}).
-Finally, the author as an application of the results of the present paper generalises a result of Hilion (\cite{Hi}), about the stabiliser of attractive fixed point of an IWIP automorphism (\cite{S2}).
-Given a group $G$ and an element $g \in G,$ a natural question is to study the centraliser $C(g)$ of $g$ in $G$.
-In several classes of groups, centralisers of elements are reasonably well-understood and sometimes they are useful to the study of the group.
-For example, Feighn and Handel in \cite{FH} classified abelian subgroups in $Out(F_n)$ by studying centralisers of elements.
-Moreover, a well known result for an IWIP automorphism of a free groups (there are several proofs, see \cite{BFM}, \cite{L} or \cite{KL1}) states that their centralisers are virtually cyclic.
-Again, it's not true for a relative IWIP, but in the general case, we can obtain a generalisation of this result where the group of factor automorphisms is still appeared and namely: \begin{theorem} \begin{enumerate} Let $\phi$ be an IWIP as above.
-Let's denote by $C(\phi)$ the centraliser of $\phi$ in $Out(G, \mathcal{O})$. \item There is a normal periodic subgroup $A_1$ of $C(\phi)$, such that the group $C(\phi) / A_1$ has a normal subgroup $B_1$ isomorphic to subgroup of $\bigoplus \limits_{i=1} ^{q} Out(G_i)$ and $(C(\phi) / A_1) / B_1$ is isomorphic to $\mathbb{Z}$. \item Let's also suppose that $Out(G)$ is virtually torsion free.
-Then $C(\phi)$ has a (torsion free) finite index subgroup $A_1 '$ such that $A_1 ' / B_1$ is isomorphic to $\mathbb{Z}$, where $B_1$ is a normal subgroup of $A_1$ isomorphic to subgroup of $\bigoplus \limits _{i=1} ^{q} Out(G_i)$. \item Finally, if we further suppose that every $Out(G_i)$ is finite, then $C(\phi)$ is virtually (infinite) cyclic. \end{enumerate} \end{theorem} In fact, we can get a stronger result for commensurators instead of centralisers.\\ Note that there are a lot of IWIP automorphisms that don't commute with the factor automorphisms of $G_i$'s and in particular for them, the theorem above implies that their centralisers are virtually cyclic.\\ On the other hand, there are examples of IWIP automorphisms which have big centraliser (in particular, they are not virtually cyclic).\\ \begin{exa} We fix the free product decomposition $G = G_1 \ast <b_1> \ast <b_2>$, where $b_i$ are of infinite order and we denote by $F_2 = <b_1> \ast <b_2>$ the "free part".
-Then in the corresponding outer space $\mathcal{O}(F_4, G_1, F_2)$, which we denote by $\mathcal{O}$.
+In fact, we can get stronger results for commensurators of the automorphisms instead of centralisers.\\ Note that there are a lot of IWIP automorphisms that don't commute with the factor automorphisms of $G_i$'s and in particular for them, the theorem above implies that their centralisers are virtually cyclic.\\ On the other hand, there are examples of IWIP automorphisms which have big centraliser (in particular, they are not virtually cyclic).\\ \begin{exa} We fix the free product decomposition $G = G_1 \ast <b_1> \ast <b_2>$, where $b_i$ are of infinite order and we denote by $F_2 = <b_1> \ast <b_2>$ the "free part".
+Then in the corresponding outer space $\mathcal{O}(G, G_1, F_2)$, which we denote by $\mathcal{O}$.
 In each tree $T \in \mathcal{O}$ there is exactly one non free vertex $v_1$ s.t $G_{v_1} = G_1$.
 Then we define the outer automorphism $\phi$, which satisfies $\phi(a) = a$ for every $a \in G_1$, $\phi(b_1)= b_2g_1, \phi(b_2) = b_1 b_2$ for some $g_1 \in G_1$, then we can see that $\phi \in Out(G, \mathcal{O})$ is an IWIP relative to $\mathcal{O}$.
 But then every factor automorphism of $G_1$ that fixes $g_1$ commutes with $\phi$ and therefore $C(\phi)$ contains the subgroup $A$ of $Aut(G_1)Inn(G)$ that fixes $g_1$.
 So if $A$ is sufficiently big, the relative centraliser is not virtually cyclic, but the quotient modulo its intersection with $A$ is (by applying the previous theorem).
 Since we can change $G_1$ with any group (of finite Kurosh rank) and we can get automorphisms with arbitarily big centralisers.
 For example, if $G_1$ is isomorphic to $F_3$ and $g_1$ an element of its free basis, we have that $C(\phi)$ contains a subgroup which is isomorphic to $Aut(F_2)Inn(G)$. \end{exa}